Skrylar/ImpromptuModular/README.md

 **ATTV**: Typical attenuverter to set the maximum CV range output by the module.
 At full right, a 0 to 10V CV is produced, and at full left, a 0 to -10V CV is produced.

+A 0V CV is initially stored in the CV memory and the slide sitches are in the off position, thereby allowing the Recall to act as a **Reset** by default.

 ([Back to module list](#modules))